Bumper passionfruit crop leads to glut

-“Last week we had a full moon, and that’s had a tremendous impact on the amount of passionfruit that’s coming off the vine right now,” Richter says.
+“Last week we had a full moon,” Richter says.
+“That’s had a tremendous impact on the amount of passionfruit that’s coming off the vine right now.”

 To handle the overflow of fruit, Passionfruit Australia is encouraging supermarkets to more than halve the price of passionfruit, to give consumers an incentive to buy them.

 “This will help us move the mass amount of produce we have coming through at the moment,” Richter says.
 “Otherwise we risk all of this beautiful fruit going to waste, and all of our hard work going down the drain.”

 Four out of five Australian households currently don’t eat passionfruit.
 If you’re in that number, now is the perfect time to start enjoying this tropical treat.
 It can add a splash of summery colour and zest to these dreary winter months.

 “It’s such a flavoursome fruit that can make a big difference to the taste of any dish,” Richter says.
 “The sweet and tangy flavour is so unique and goes with so many things.